Shuruppak: Ur III period

 During Ur III period (c.
 2112-2004 BC), the city was ruled by a governors (ensi_{2}) appointed by Ur.
-One is known to be Ur-nigar, son of Shulgi, first rulers of Ur III.
+One is known to be Ur-nigar, son of Shulgi, one of the first rulers of Ur III.
 One of the tablets found at the site is dated by a year name to the beginning of the reign of Shu-Sin, next to last ruler of Ur III.
 A few governors of Shurappak under the Ur III Empire are known from contemporary epigraphic remains, Ku-Nanna, Lugal-hedu, Ur-nigin-gar, and Ur-Ninkura.
 In much later literary compositions several purported rulers are mentioned.

 Middle Bronze I

 In the 2020s BC, the Ur III Empire was hit by a major drought.
 It is thought to have been abandoned shortly around 2000 BC.

 A Isin-Larsa cylinder seal and several pottery plaques which may date to early in the second millennium BC were found at the site.
 Surface finds are predominantly Early Dynastic.
 In the 2nd year of Enlil-bani (c.
 1860–1837 BC), ruler of Isin, a sage of Nippur is recorded as leaving an herbal medicine at Shurappak.